Click here to view our Disclaimer.

 Format: On-Site: 1 – 1½ hours or Virtual: 90 minutes

-Focus: For subsidized tenants, there are three types of termination: termination of housing assistance, termination of tenancy, and termination of tenancy by the tenant.
-HUD devotes an entire chapter of the 4350.3 Rev 1 (Chapter 8) to this complex topic and understanding when and how to apply the rules can be confusing.
+Focus: For subsidized tenants, there are three types of termination: termination of housing assistance, termination of tenancy by the owner, and termination of tenancy by the tenant.
+Understanding when and how to apply the rules can be confusing.
 This session clearly explains the differences between the grounds, procedures, and timelines for each type of termination and includes a discussion of how EIV discrepancies and repayment agreements come into play for both termination of assistance and termination of tenancy.
-Includes HUD’s December 1, 2023 proposed rule on 30-day notice for non-payment of rent.

 Format: On-Site: 1 – 1½ hours or Virtual: 90 minutes